christianfosli/taskboard-rs/README.md

 * Enable [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/)
   for docker and docker-compose.
-  This is required because the Dockerfiles are using buildkit features for caching rust compilations.
+  This is not strictly required, *but highly recommended*, because it allows caching builds so you don't have to build all the dependencies from scratch...

   ```sh
   . enable_buildkit.sh